 Traditional Chinese Medicine is not just limited to acupuncture and herbal medicine.
-In fact, there are other treatment techniques that may help your condition.
-These treatments, if used in conjunction with acupuncture, do not attract an extra cost and are considered part of your treatment.
+In fact, there are other treatment techniques that may help your conditions.
+These treatments, if used in conjunction with acupuncture, do not attract an extra cost and are considered part of your treatment..

 - Cupping therapy